 When a case is court ordered, the parties must participate in mediation.
 If someone refuses to do so, CRS notifies the court of that individual’s decision, and the consequences are decided by the judge.
 This may include case dismissal, default judgment in favor of the other party, or being found in contempt of court.

-Don’t worry.
-We’re not going to send you annoying emails that clog your inbox.
 The reason we need your email address is that we have to send you the documents that require your electronic signature.
 For example, we need a confidentiality/agreement to mediate signed before mediation.
 And if you reach agreement during mediation, that’s also sent to you for your electronic signature.

 Disputes about construction projects can be costly and time-consuming.
 By avoiding the courts, you can potentially save not only money for court fees, but months or years of construction delay.
 To prepare for mediation, be sure to: